Wednesday, March 17, 2010

 I mean, suddenly there are people all over the country fixing potholes and rebuilding our road network and being very industrious.
 Funny, I wonder what they have been doing the past ten years or so, while the roads were quietly allowed to deteriorate to this point?
 Isn't it great to have an excuse to either reallocate funds to spend on boring necessities such as decent road surfaces instead of political parties?
 I don't mean parliamentary functions either, but actual parties, like with booze.
 Or fancy cars for MP's which cost in excess of a million Rand each?

 All those thousands of tourists will soon be flocking to South Africa to see their favorite teams, to sample South African cultures, and who will probably experience hijackings and crime - and the paragon of SA sport - the vuvuzela, first hand.
 The recent reports of the company selling "stab-proof vests" to tourists and foot ball teams had me in stitches - sorry, bad pun.
 But yeah, it was quite funny.
 And what was even funnier was the SA Governments outrage at the idea, as if South Africa has a crime problem!
 It reminded me of Mbeki's denial a few years ago, when he asked "what crime problem?" - and a month later his official residence was stripped of all its security systems by burglars.
 Hehehe.
 Yeah.
-Almost as funny as the guy who wants to sell earplugs for twice the price of a vuvuzela - now that's the spirit or entrepreneurship.
+Oh, you mean that crime hey?

 Speaking of booze, I was amused by newspaper headlines about some brilliant new plan to combat drunken driving - again.
 Throwing my hands in the air, I ask you - if you know you're going to be caught for driving under the influence, would you do it?
 No?
 Well of course not.

 Thing is, when last have you seen traffic officers out there at all, let alone when they are riding like hell with the lights going just to get to the local Spar - or blockading the traffic on major highways whenever they feel like going on strike?
-The recent developments where some of these fine uniformed folks have been caught out for a duck, claiming 23 hours per day overtime pay, amused me to no end.
-Perhaps they have been eating too many Barone's - you know, "for a 25-hour day"?
+The recent developments where some of these fine, uniformed folks have been caught out for a duck, claiming 23 hours per day overtime pay, amused me to no end.
+Perhaps they have been eating too many Baronies - you know, "for a 25-hour day"?

 The truth is, if the cops were out there doing their jobs in the first place, we wouldn't have a drunken driving (or crime) problem - full stop.